How Malicious Websites Infect You in Unexpected Ways

 3. Future trends

-How a phishing or malicious website compromises your PC
+How a phishing or malicious website compromise your PC

-Most people think they can avoid infecting themselves with malware simply by avoiding clicks on strange links, or refusing to download programs from suspicious sites.
-Well, they are in for a rude awakening, since there’s more than one way of infecting a visitor that don’t require him clicking on anything.
+Most people think they can avoid infecting themselves with malware simply by avoiding clicks on strange links or refusing to download programs from suspicious sites.
+Well, they are in for a rude awakening, since there’s more than one way of infecting a visitor that doesn’t require him clicking on anything.

 Websites infected with malware